nagyesta/lowkey-vault/README.md

 # Limitations

 - Some encryption/signature algorithms are not supported.
 Please refer to the ["Features"](#features) section for the up-to-date list of supported algorithms.
-- Backup and restore features are not supported at the moment
 - Certificate Vault features are not supported at the moment
-- Recovery options cannot be for vaults created during start-up
+- Recovery options cannot be configured for vaults created during start-up